FKnottenbelt/LS_101/109/practice_answers.md

 a = "hello"
 my_method(a)

+- a method definition can access objects passed in

 in line 4 the local variable `a` is intialized and assigned to an object with the value  `hello`